-ACHIEVEMENT ACHIEVEMENT STANDARDS Credits Ext.
+ACHIEVEMENT STANDARDS No. of Credits Ext.
 Int.
 91242 Demonstrate geographic understanding of differences in development.
 4 91243 Apply geographic skills and concepts.
 4 91244 Conduct geographic research with guidance.
 5 91241 Demonstrate geographic understanding of an urban pattern.
 3 91245 Explain aspects of a contemporary geographic issue.
-3 Total No. of Credits 19)
+3 Total No. of Credits 19